valtbarbos/pipecat/RUN.md

 You can tune the trade-off between TTS speed and naturalness using `TTS_TEXT_AGGREGATOR`:

-- `space_aware` (Default): Streaming is optimized for speed.
-Starts speaking on the first space/newline after a sentence end. **Lowest Latency**, but might chop sentences if the LLM pauses mid-thought.
+- `sentence` (Default): Standard sentence buffering.
+Waits for the *next* sentence's first character to confirm the current one ended. **Better Stability**, natural-sounding speech.
-- `sentence`: Standard sentence buffering.
-Waits for the *next* sentence's first character to confirm the current one ended. **Better Stability**, slightly higher latency.
+- `space_aware`: Streaming is optimized for speed.
+Starts speaking on the first space/newline after a sentence end. **Lower Latency**, but might chop sentences if the LLM pauses mid-thought.
 - `none`: No aggregation.
 Streams tokens directly to TTS. **Experimental**, might cause "robotic" or jittery audio artifacts.

 To change it, update your `.env` or `docker-compose.yml`: